 In February of 1969, the Army re-designated the LRP companies as official Ranger companies, under the 75th Infantry Regiment.
 The Ranger companies deactivated as their parent divisions rotated home from Vietnam.
 On June 9, 1972, Sgt.
 Elvis Weldon Osborne Jr. and Cpl.
 Jeffrey Alan Maurer were the last two U.S. soldiers to be killed in Vietnam; they were also Army Rangers.

 In 1974, General Creighton Abrams ordered the creation of a Ranger Battalion.
 Under the direction of General Kenneth C. Leuer, the 1st Ranger Battalion was created and parachuted into Fort Stewart, Georgia on July 1, 1974.
 The 2nd Ranger Battalion wasn’t far behind, becoming active in October of 1974.
 Eventually, the 3rd Ranger Battalion was activated at Fort Benning, GA in 1984.
-The 75th Ranger Regiment was born in February of 1986, which the three battalions were assigned to.
+The 75th Ranger Regiment was born in February of 1986, to which the three battalions were assigned.

 How to Become an Army Ranger